AlmogCohen/open_classroom_downloader/README.md

 Based on python 3.5, pull requests for generalization are welcome :)
  1. Git Checkout
  2. cd the project folder
- 3. Install the project requirements with `pip install -r requirements.txt`
+ 3. Install the project requirements with `pip install requests`
- 4. Use the tool as described in the Usage section.

 Usage
 -------------